opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

     Core-->>Admin: 200 OK (summary + skipped IDs)
 ```

-The response summary includes:
+The response summary includes the following information:

-* How many resources were migrated
+* How many resources were migrated.
-* How many were skipped (for missing type or owner)
+* How many were skipped (for missing type or owner).
-* Which resources ended up using `default_owner`
+* The resources that were assigned `default_owner`.

-Only REST admins or super-admin users can run this API.
+Only REST admins or superadmin users can run this API.

 ---

-## Dashboards: share, list, manage
+## Share, list, and manage resources in OpenSearch Dashboards

-Once the framework is enabled and plugins are onboarded, OpenSearch Dashboards builds on top of the Security REST APIs:
+Once the framework is enabled and plugins are onboarded, OpenSearch Dashboards builds on top of the Security plugin REST APIs:

 * `PUT /_plugins/_security/api/resource/share`
 * `PATCH /_plugins/_security/api/resource/share`